aadic0/ENSF-480-Final-Project/src/objects/control/_README.md

 ### PaymentController.java
 - Implement a method to process payments
+    - Ticket and RegisteredUser would have a PaymentController in their methods to facilitate payments? (unsure of how to implement this rn 11/19)

 ### ~~ReceiptController.java~~ __Can just put implementation into purachsing a ticket__
 - ~~Implement sendReceipt() method~~